-On Saturday, August 10, the Bud Billiken Parade celebrates its 90th anniversary!
+On August 10, the Bud Billiken Parade celebrates its 90th anniversary.
 The iconic parade has marched down Martin Luther King, Jr. Drive since 1929.
 It's a celebration of students going back to school and highlights the significance of education.

-The parade starts at 35th Street and stretches approximately 2 miles down Dr. Martin Luther King, Jr. Drive, through the historic Bronzeville neighborhood, culminating in a large picnic in Washington Park.
+The parade starts at 35th Street and stretches approximately 2 miles down Dr. Martin Luther King, Jr. Drive, through the historical Bronzeville neighborhood, culminating in a large picnic in Washington Park.

 The procession is led by a grand marshal and royal court.
 Over 200 marching bands, drills teams, dance teams, tumblers and other talents travel from all over the country to participate in four categories: drill, dance, marching bands and cheerleading.
 Numerous celebrities and dignitaries have attended the parade over the years, including President Harry Truman, Michael Jordan, Muhammad Ali, Duke Ellington, Oprah Winfrey, Cab Calloway, Paul Robeson and Billie Holiday.
 Chicago natives Chaka Khan, Chance the Rapper, rapper T. I. and President Barack Obama (while a U.S. senator) have served as grand marshals for the parade.